The Big Card Scoring: Wins, Points and Money

 Money awarded for a jokerless* mahjong:

-Self-picked: receives 4x the value of the hand by all other players.
+Self-picked: receives 4x the value of the hand by all players (2x for self picked, plus 2x for jokerless, also known as “double-double”).

 Winning from a discard: discarder pays 4x the value of the hand and all other players pay 2x.

-* Singles and pairs hands are excluded as they must be played jokerless by definition.
+* Singles and pairs hands (marked with a “C” on the card) are excluded as they must be played jokerless by definition.